Reducing Child Poverty in Belize

-Belize, a Central American country with a poverty rate of about 41.3 percent, struggles with the effects that poverty has on children.
-Of the Belizeans in poverty, approximately 40 percent of them are children.
+Belize, a Central American country with a poverty rate of about 41.3%, struggles with the effects that poverty has on children.
+Of the Belizeans in poverty, approximately 49% of them are children.
 Income inequality and rapid population growth contribute to the high poverty rate.
 Child labor rates, poor health care and child prostitution are the primary factors playing into the rate of child poverty in Belize.
 Nongovernmental organizations (NGOs), UNICEF and the government are compounding efforts to reduce child poverty in Belize.

 Humanium is an NGO that enables donors to sponsor children in Belize and many other countries.
-Humanium emerged in Geneva in 2008 to improve the wellbeing of children worldwide.
+Humanium emerged in Geneva in 2008 to improve the well-being of children worldwide.
 The child’s family can afford numerous basics, including better health care and education.
-Since 40 percent of families are in poverty, some children must work to aid in providing for the family.
-About 6 percent of children between the ages of 5 and 17 work to provide for the family.
-Also, 36 percent of Belize’s population is 0-14 years of age; the high child poverty rate is a fair representation of the country’s overall poverty rate.
+Since 40% of families are in poverty, some children must work to aid in providing for the family.
+About 6% of children between the ages of 5 and 17 work to provide for the family.
+Also, 36% of Belize’s population is 0-14 years of age; the high child poverty rate is a fair representation of the country’s overall poverty rate.

 Minister of Foreign Affairs

-In a U.N. report, Wilfred Elrington stated that child poverty in Belize was nearly 40 percent.
+A UN report, Wilfred Elrington, stated that child poverty in Belize was nearly 40%.
 Elrington further commented on how “[poverty] affects [the] capacity to learn.
 It affects [children’s] capacity to maintain good health.”
 While there are many NGOs in Belize that assist Belizean adults and children in poverty, Elrington and other officials stated that people should do more to solve the high poverty rate in the country.

 UNICEF in Belize